fermmm/rga-code-challenge/README.md

 # RGA Test Fernando Medina

-Extra features not requested in the test:
+Extra features not requested in the code challenge:
 * Message that redirects to settings when the user deny permissions
 * UI library and theme
 * Typescript